This page is dedicated to conversations about aerodynamics

 Remember how we talked about the roiling, unorganized flow that developed under the trailer and behind the rear-most driver tires?
-Well, we studied this area using real trucks on real roads using smoke and cameras.
+Well, Airman Inc. studied this area using real trucks on real roads using smoke and cameras.
 What we found is that in straight-on wind conditions, not only is that whole area just a swirling mess, it also moves along with the trailer with some wind components actually moving faster forward then the trailer - at times.
+Watch the movie here.
 Totally unexpected and we believe totally unknown to many in the industry.
 What this means is that whatever we might place in this area under the trailer will not be working as one might expect because everyone is thinking that the air under the trailer is moving just as fast as the air along side the trailer - WRONG.
 Good for us to know and it explained a lot about the test results we were getting.

 What about those test results you speak of? you might be asking.
 Here it is.
 Our AirWedge units are designed to modify the airflow just before the trailer bogies and we have great success with that.
-The interesting part is that during our over-the-road testing campaigns we always got great improvement numbers when we were running at 70 mph into a side wind between 20 to 40 degrees off beam direction.
+The interesting part is that during our over-the-road testing campaigns we always got great improvement numbers when we were running at 70 mph into a side wind between20 to 40 degrees off beam direction.
 Also our EPA track tests came up short.
 So what was going on?
 We verified our ideas with the smoke tests.
 When running with an AirWedge it must be presented into an airflow in order for it to work.
 If it is aerodynamically hidden behind the tractor (as during a test on the track) then there is not enough airflow to generate large positive results.
 When running into a side-wind then the AirWedge has the airflow required to do it's job and reduce the trailer's air drag.

 About now I figure you are thinking "OK, that sounds reasonable but side-winds only happen part of the time."
-Please do me a favor, during your run next week please keep track of the amount of time you run into some kind of side wind and then let us know because I think we will be surprised as to how often that does occur.
+Please do me a favor, during your run next week please keep track of the amount of time you run into some kind of side wind and then let us know because I think you will be surprised as to how often that does occur.
 We have not located a study on how much time we spend driving in side-winds, it just seems like most of the time to me.

 In order to make the AirWedge work in all wind conditions we have designed forward mounted 'winglets' that attach near the outside edge of the trailer just behind the landing gear.
 These winglets remove the turbulence behind the drive tires and feeds the AirWedge when your truck is moving through straight-on airflow while not changing its side-wind performance.
 These two devices work together delivering the best aerodynamic solution out there.

-Now we are getting reports of fuel mileage increases over 10% above baseline.
+Now we are getting reports of fuel mileage increases over10% above baseline.
 How would you like to see your rig pull in a 7.2 mpg while driving at 70 mph in a side-wind?

 The rest of the story is livability with your aerodynamics.
 We have that covered also but on another page later on.................